Hiking Near Raleigh, Durham, and Chapel Hill (25 of the Best Trails for All!)

 Perfect For: Boating, Walking, Jogging, Biking, Picnics

 At 310 acres, Cary‘s Bond Park is one of the largest municipal parks in Wake County.
-With a 1.5-mile trail looping around Bond Lake, a man-made freshwater lake, biking and jogging are very popular in the Spring and Fall months.
+With a 1.5-mile trail looping around Bond Lake, a man-made freshwater lake, biking and jogging are popular in Spring and Fall.

 With more than 4.2 miles of trails, a boathouse, and a Community Center, Bond Park really is a cornerstone in the Cary community.